enspiral-root-systems/coop-constitution/README.md

 11.4.3 The Board finds that a shareholder has:

-* Intentionally or repeatedly violated any provision of the Co-op’s Constitution, or policies issued by the Board;
+* Intentionally or repeatedly violated any provision of the Co-op's Constitution, or policies issued by the Board;
 * Taken actions that will materially impede the Co-op from accomplishing its purposes;
 * Taken or threatened actions that are not aligned with the purpose of the Co-op;
 * Wilfully obstructed any lawful purpose or activity of the Co-op and where that purpose or activity is aligned with the purpose of the Co-op; or